INFORMSJoC/2024.0737/README.md

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [A penalized sequential convex programming approach for continuous network design problems](https://doi.org/10.1287/ijoc.2024.0737) by L. Guo, H. Yin and J. Zhang.
+The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [A Penalized Sequential Convex Programming Approach for Continuous Network Design Problems](https://doi.org/10.1287/ijoc.2024.0737) by L. Guo, H. Yin and J. Zhang.

 ## Cite